 Step 5) Ensure the TP-Link router is powered off.
 Hold down the reset button on the router and keep it depressed.
 Power the router on, wait for 5 seconds, and then release the reset button.

 6. The router will now attempt to do a TFTP boot from your server at 192.168.0.66.
 In the TFTP server logs you can see the filename which was requested by the router.
 When you have the filename, you will need to rename the firmware .BIN file to match what the router is requesting.

-In this example, the router is requesting the file “ArcherC7v2_tp_recovery.bin”.
+In this example, we can see that the router is requesting a file named “ArcherC7v2_tp_recovery.bin”.